 The 4th of July is such a popular time to road trip, we’ve written a whole series of articles, dedicated to helping you find the best celebrations for your family — whether you prefer small and hometown or the biggest and best the country has to offer.
-We don’t repeat recommendations, so check out this year’s picks, our picks from 2009, some hometown celebrations and parades and the best picks from 2010 as well as our favorite 4th of July road trips.
+We don’t repeat recommendations, so check out some hometown celebrations and parades as well as our favorite 4th of July road trips.
 We also have lots of fireworks for other holidays as well — search “fireworks” in the search bar at the top right of our site.
-And, to find celebrations near you that aren’t listed (yet), use our Event and Festival Calendar.

 Whether you’re going out of state, leaving the country or just packing a picnic and watching the fireworks, the weekend revolves around founding father President John Adams’ call for ‘pomp and parade, bonfires and illuminations” in celebrating Independence Day.
 Here are our top picks for this year’s pyrotechnics:

 The all-day event in our nation’s capital culminates with probably the most famous fireworks display in the country, A Capitol Fourth.
-2010 marks the 30th anniversary of broadcasting the performance on PBS (the show is also broadcast over NPR Member stations).
 Be sure to check out all the other activities happening all day around the Capitol.
 Whether you watch at home or in person, expect stunning pyrotechnics.
 18 TV cameras stationed around the city, including the U.S. Capitol, the White House, the Washington Monument and across the Potomac River will catch all the action.
-In celebration of America’s 234th birthday, the show will be capped off with a rousing rendition of Tchaikovsky’s “1812 Overture” complete with live cannon fire provided by The U.S. Army Presidential Salute Battery, an audience favorite.
+In celebration of America’s birthday, the show will be capped off with a rousing rendition of Tchaikovsky’s “1812 Overture” complete with live cannon fire provided by The U.S. Army Presidential Salute Battery, an audience favorite.

 San Diego, California